phaustin/a301_eoas/notebooks/week3/optical_depth.md

 \alpha + T &= \alpha + \exp(-\tau) = 1 \\
 \epsilon &= \alpha = (1 - \exp(-\tau))
 $$
 where we have used Kirchoff's law that $\alpha = \epsilon$.
-So we're in a position to calculate absorption and emission for any part of the atmosphere, as long as we know it's composition, density and temperature.
+So we're in a position to calculate absorption and emission for any part of the atmosphere, as long as we know its composition, density and temperature.

 ## The grey layer in Wallace and Hobbs problem 4.39